 - Some people find it difficult to meditate immediately before bedtime.
 If you are sleepy, chances are you will fall asleep; conversely, it may energize your mind, making it difficult to fall asleep.

-- Don't expect immediate results.
-Meditation works best when it is done for its own sake, without becoming attached to the results.
+- Do not expect immediate results.
+Meditation works best when done for its own sake, without attachment to specific results.